This post contains affiliate links. I earn a small commission if you choose to purchase through qualifying links.

 Substitutions

-Ground turkey- I like to use 97/3 but you can use whatever percentage you like.
-You can also substitute with ground chicken.
-Note: If you use 99% ground turkey or ground chicken your meatballs might be a little dry.
+Ground turkey- I like to use lean ground turkey (usually 97/3).
+You can use lean ground chicken if you don't have ground turkey.
+If you use 99% ground turkey or ground chicken your meatballs might be slightly dry.
 Having a little extra fat helps keep them from drying out.
+You can also make this with ground beef if you don't have turkey or chicken.

-Hot sauce- I love using Frank's Orginal Hot Sauce but you can use whatever brand you like or bottled buffalo sauce like Frank's Buffalo Sauce or Primal Kitchen's Buffalo Sauce.
+Hot sauce- I love using Frank's Red Hot Sauce, but you can use whatever brand you like or bottled buffalo sauce like Frank's Buffalo Sauce or Primal Kitchen's Buffalo Sauce.
+Any buffalo wing sauce will work; just make sure to read your labels if you want to keep this a Whole30 or Paleo-friendly recipe.

-Almond flour- You can substitute gluten free breadcrumbs or gluten free panko.
-I have not tried this recipe with any other gluten free flour but I would suggest sticking with almond flour, breadcrumbs, or panko.
-Note: if you substitute gluten free breadcrumbs or gluten free panko then this recipe will no longer be Whole30 or Paleo.
+Almond flour- You can substitute gluten-free breadcrumbs or gluten-free panko breadcrumbs.
+I have not tried this recipe with any other gluten-free flour, but I would suggest sticking with almond flour, breadcrumbs, or panko.
+If you substitute gluten-free breadcrumbs or gluten-free panko, then this recipe will no longer be Whole30 or Paleo.

 Step by Step